realtyem/synapse-workers/README.md

 The built-in reverse proxy has defaults that are sane for a generic webserver/remote proxy.
 This is not optimized for Synapse.
 We can do better.
 * *NGINX_WORKER_PROCESSES*: Number of Nginx worker processes created.
-Defaults to "auto", which should be the number of CPU cores.
+Defaults to "auto", which should be the number of CPU cores(including logical processors. *NOTE*:
+  This will not honor docker container restriction on cpu.
+You will need to set this explicitly.
 * *NGINX_WORKER_CONNECTIONS*: Number of simultaneous connections(client, remote server
   and Synapse workers/main process) per Nginx worker.
 Compilation default is 512.
 New default is 2048.